How to Complete a Regression Analysis in Minitab 18

 Scattered Plot, Residual Plots, and Regression Output Data

-The scattered plot show us that the amount of cars sold is directly related to the amount of TV adverting.
-We could have visibly found this true without having the regression display in our graph.
-The residual plots show graphically difference between the observed value of the dependent variable (y) and the predicted value (x).
-And finally the output data shows a numerical analysis of the variance.
+The scatter plot shows us that the number of cars sold is directly related to the amount of TV adverting.
+This can be visibly seen without having the regression display in the graph.
+The residual plots graphically display difference between the observed value of the dependent variable (y) and the predicted value (x).
+And finally, the output data shows a numerical analysis of the variance.

 Boyer, K. & Verma, R. (2010).
 Operations & supply chain management for the 21st century.
 Mason, OH: South-Western.

 © 2018 Joshua Crowder